nad-au/nest-dapr/README.md

 curl -X POST localhost:3000/pubsub
 ```

-This should publish a message to RabbitMQ which should be consumed by the handler and written to the console
+This should publish a message to RabbitMQ which should be consumed by the handler and written to the console:

 ```
 == APP == Received topic:my-topic message: { hello: 'world' }